Mindfulness Based Therapy

 Getty/Vadym Pastukh

-Although mindfulness can be done at home on your own, a therapist can guide you through the practices and provide emotional support in a group intervention setting.
+Although mindfulness can be done at home on your own, a mindfulness-based therapist can guide you through the practices and provide emotional support in a group intervention setting.
 In addition, you can use your session time to discuss any stressors or concerns that might be contributing to your symptoms and to engage in relapse prevention.
-Clinical psychology review and psychosomatic research suggest that you do not need to have depression or a mental illness to attend mindfulness-based cognitive therapy.
+Clinical psychology review and psychosomatic research suggest that you do not need to have depression or a mental illness to attend mindfulness-based therapy.
 These techniques, based on a modified form of the basic principles of mindfulness, may benefit anyone interested in learning them, with or without mood disorders.

 Is mindfulness based stress reduction effective?